arsho/opener/README.md

 If you have direct contributions you would like considered for incorporation into the project you can [fork this repository](https://github.com/arsho/opener) and [submit a pull request](https://github.com/arsho/opener/pulls) for review.

+The following steps can be used to create release package for PyPi.
+- Create a virtual environment:
+    ```
+    python3 -m venv venv
+    ```
+- Activate virtual environment:
+    ```
+    source venv/bin/activate
+    ```
+- Install necessary packages:
+    ```
+    pip install -r development.txt
+    ```
+- Generate dist files:
+    ```
+    python setup.py sdist bdist_wheel
+    ```
+- Upload to TestPyPI which is a separate instance of the Python Package Index.
+A TestPyPI account is needed for this which can be registered from [https://test.pypi.org/](https://test.pypi.org/):
+    ```
+    twine upload --repository testpypi dist/*
+    ```
+- If there is no error, then the package will be uploaded to TestPyPI.
+- To test the TestPyPI package, create a virtual environment, activate it and finally install the package:
+    ```
+    pip install -i https://test.pypi.org/simple/ PACKAGE_NAME==PACKAGE_VERSION
+    ```